learn-co-curriculum/FlatironGO/README.md

 ## What components make up this iOS app?
 *Map, Users Location, Treasures, Camera displaying the treasure*

+ Link to the lecture video can be found [here](https://www.youtube.com/watch?v=443Al3kKfb4).

 ### Setting up the Map

 We launch an iOS app, does everything happen all at once?
 What code gets run first?
 Is it all executed at the same time?